EMMC-ASBL/tripper/docs/tools/datadoc.md

     This will show the same output as in Ex 4.

-### load
+### fetch
-Loads documented dataset from a storage.
+Fetch documented dataset from a storage.
-Running `datadoc load --help` will show the following help message:
+Running `datadoc fetch --help` will show the following help message:

 ```
-usage: datadoc load [-h] [--output FILENAME] iri
+usage: datadoc fetch [-h] [--output FILENAME] iri

 positional arguments:
-  iri                   IRI of dataset to load.
+  iri                   IRI of dataset to fetch.

 options:
   -h, --help            show this help message and exit